 What Are You Doing With Your Life Summary

-Most people attain education to acquire skills and techniques necessary for earning a livelihood - or to get a job.
+Most people attain education to acquire the skills and techniques necessary to get a job.

 But the author suggests that this is a narrow way of looking at life.

-People have learned science, built amazing scientific addictive gadgets to play with, but they have not understood the essence of life.
+People have learned science, built unique scientific addictive gadgets to play with, but they have not understood the essence of life.

 Look at the current education system.